kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 8. In Hyper-V Manager, select the **AzureMigrateAppliance** VM, then select **Start** on the right if not already running.

    ![Screenshot of Hyper-V Manager showing the start button for the Azure Migrate appliance.](images/Exercise1/Hyperv2.png "Start AzureMigrateAppliance")

+    >**Note**: If **AzureMigrateAppliance** VM is in **Saved** state, please follow the below instructions to start the vm.

+     1. Right click on the Azure Migrate appliance VM and select Upgrade Configuration version.
+	  1. On the pop-up, Select discard saved state and Upgrade
+	  1. Wait until all the updates are installed, then you can login to the vm using the password : demo!pass123

 #### Task summary